 How to Improve the Current Ratio

-Many businesses hold long-term assets, such as commercial property and buildings, as well as manufacturing equipment.
-A business that is below the targeted current ratio may consider selling unneeded long-term assets, such as underperforming properties or unused assets that still hold resale value.
+- Sell long-term assets: A business that’s below the targeted current ratio may consider certain long-term assets, such as underperforming properties or unused assets that still hold resale value.
 This will allow the company to increase cash on hand, which will improve the current ratio.

-By refinancing short-term debt obligations (for example, term loans with a six- to 12-month repayment term) into long-term debt, a company can shift some of the corresponding liability out of its current liabilities on its balance sheet.
-Businesses taking on additional debt may want to opt for long-term debt over short-term debt in order to keep the ratio in range.
+- Refinance short-term debt: By refinancing short-term debt obligations, such as loans with a repayment term of less than one year, into long-term debt, a company can shift some of the corresponding liability out of its current liabilities on its balance sheet.
+Businesses taking on additional debt may want to opt for long-term debt over short-term to keep the ratio in range.